Orkland Municipality: Geography

 The municipality encompasses a lot of the Orkdalen valley, plus coastal areas along the Trondheimsfjorden and Trondheimsleia.
 Hitra Municipality, Heim Municipality, and Rindal Municipality are located to the west, Rennebu Municipality is to the south, and Midtre Gauldal Municipality, Melhus Municipality, and Skaun Municipality are located to the east.
 Trondheim Municipality is located to the east, on the opposite side of the Orkdalsfjorden.
 Indre Fosen Municipality and Ørland Municipality are both located to the north, across the Trondheimsfjorden.
 The highest point in the municipality is the 1164.98 m tall mountain Resfjellet, near the border with Rindal Municipality.

 Government

 Orkland Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management is done by the inter-municipal agency ReMidt, and waste collection is operated by ReTrans Midt.